Chitaoji/lazyr/README.md

 ### Ignore attributes

 You can make a module even lazier by setting the parameter `ignore` on calling `register`, which specifies the ignored attributes of the module.
-The values of the ignored attributes will be set to None, and a lazy module will no longer be activated when its ignored attributes are accessed.
+The values of the ignored attributes will be set to None, and a lazy module will no longer be activated when its ignored attributes are being accessed.

 ```py
 >>> import lazyr